Happy New Year!

 So I’m setting goals, and looking hard at what has brought turmoil and dissonance into my life.
 I don’t set resolutions so much as I am creating goals for myself and learning to create new habits on the daily.
 I don’t aim to do anything big this year — in fact, I am trying really hard to be small (“make it your ambition to lead a quiet life” – 1 Thess 4:11a).
 I am hoping to lay a foundation that can remain a stabilizing factor for myself and my family, come what may.
 I want to open that door for love, joy, and peace to flow freely in and out of my home.

 “12 Not that I have already obtained this or am already perfect, but I press on to make it my own, because Christ Jesus has made me his own.
 13 Brothers, I do not consider that I have made it my own.
 But one thing I do: forgetting what lies behind and straining forward to what lies ahead, 14 I press on toward the goal for the prize of the upward call of God in Christ Jesus.
-15 Let those of us who are mature think this way, and if in anything you think otherwise, God will reveal that also to you.
+15 Let those of us who are mature think this way, and if in anything you think otherwise, God will reveal that also to you continue.
 16 Only let us hold true to what we have attained.”
 (Phil 3: 12-16)

 Not looking for perfect adherence to a list of resolutions, but an open heart and renewed focus on the “goal for the prize of the upward call of God in Christ Jesus.”
 And there is so much grace in there, I don’t have to worry when I fall.
 Fresh starts abound.
 Every year, every day, every second.